Home

 ~~ Mind and Verification, Rationality and Mind in Early Buddhism, Hoffman, J. Frank

 The reason religious wisdom defies neat propositions is because its acquisition has a singular cause: that thing called humility.
-A machine is dumb, not humble.
-With an arrogant and vain master, it too shall acquire vanity in a jiffy.
-On the other hand, if the master was indeed steeped in humility, his mind would not be infected with the thought of artificial intelligence at all.
-By implication, such a mind will never consider it a moment of exhilaration, and pride, to be deemed a master of any machine.
-It shall always properly place a machine for what it is: a thing which aids a man.
-Excitement and machine are two nouns which ought not to cohabit within a single sentence inside a mature mind.
+A machine is dumb, not humble, and with an arrogant and vain master, it too shall acquire vanity in a jiffy.
+On the other hand, if the master was indeed steeped in humility, his mind would hardly be infected by the thought of artificial intelligence at all.
+Such a mind shall never consider it a moment of exhilaration, and pride, to be deemed a master of any machine.
+It shall, always, properly place a machine for what it is: a thing which aids a man.
+Excitement and machine are two nouns which ought not to cohabit in a single sentence in mind of a man that lays claim to maturity.

-For, by The Qur'an's own definition, The Fatihah is "the Writ free of doubt and involution", and that which is "free of doubt and involution" is free of corruption by any outside (exogenous) intellectual force.
-It should then, by definition, constitute the Truth, with meaning independent of the Subject who tries to interpret (its meaning).
-Those that do try (to interpret it) can neither conceal its meaning, distort it, or turn the page over without consequence.
+For, by The Qur'an's own definition The Fatihah is "the Writ free of doubt and involution", and that which is "free of doubt and involution" is free of corruption by any outside (exogenous) intellectual force.
+It should, by definition, then constitute the Truth, with meaning independent of the Subject who tries to interpret (its meaning).
+Those who do indeed try (to interpret it) shall fail to conceal, distort or turn the page over it without consequence.
+No man has succeeded in unseeing reality after seeing it naked.

 For,